Skip to main content

 A few of his bikes in his workshop left me baffled.
 Always looking for ways to improve an engine, he would match different types of bikes to one another.
 He’d pick the best characteristics of each and blend them together to make a perfect machine.
 One, for example, is a grafting of a Yamaha TT500 top end onto a BSA Goldstar bottom end.
 When asked why, he simply said, “I wanted an overhead camshaft Goldstar.”
 He configured and built the engine right there at home.

 I have seen the inner sanctum of Gerry’s world and I may not make it out.
 There is not enough time in the day to see what Gerry has in his shop, and I was struggling to stay afloat in a cocktail of vintage race bikes and stories of grandeur.
-Head still giddy and mouth dry from drooling over shinny silver Norton gas tanks, I took my leave, thanking Gerry for his time.
+Head still giddy and mouth dry from drooling over shiny silver Norton gas tanks, I took my leave, thanking Gerry for his time.

 I promised Gerry I would come back and visit him again soon.
 I am still feeling the effects of the last visit, and it has only been seven months.